Get in touch

 5. OptiMonk

-OptiMonk specialises in on-site retargeting through personalised pop-ups, banners, and side messages.
+OptiMonk specializes in on-site retargeting through personalized pop-ups, banners, and side messages, allowing you to personalize content effectively using user data.
 You can create targeted campaigns based on user behaviour, such as exit intent, cart abandonment, or scroll triggers.
+Additionally, personalized offers can be created using the plugin to enhance user engagement.
 The plugin offers a wide range of templates and a drag-and-drop editor for easy customisation.
 It also supports A/B testing and integrates with popular email marketing services.

 Pricing: OptiMonk has both free and paid plans.
 The paid plans start at £24 a month.